How It Works

 Frequently Asked Questions

-Our programs uniquely combine intensive clinical shadowing, service learning, didactic experiences, and expert admissions support to help you advance your career in healthcare.
+Our job shadowing programs uniquely combine intensive clinical shadowing, service learning, didactic experiences, and expert admissions support to help you advance your career in healthcare.
 With IMA, you have designated mentors and support available to you 24 hours a day looking after your needs.
 You are provided with a structured schedule of lectures, hospital rounds, community outreach, and clinical work.
 Your transportation is taken care of by our private drivers, and your personal safety is our priority at all times.

-IMA focuses our programs on students who are in the pre-health phase of their education or are actively in medical, nursing, dental, or physician assistant programs.
+IMA focuses our job shadowing programs on students who are in the pre-health phase of their education or are actively in medical, nursing, dental, or physician assistant programs.
 We have found that our most successful internships come from those who are actively involved in a health-based education program, who have completed physician shadowing or medical volunteer programs at home, and who are capable of communicating what motivates them towards a career in healthcare.

 Medical schools like to see that their candidates have gone the extra mile towards learning as much as they can about the medical profession.
 This is proven to them through volunteer work, working in the medical field prior to their pursuit or a medical degree, or the pursuit of opportunities that allow them to learn more about the field of medicine.
 An IMA internship gives an opportunity to shadow medical professionals in both the best and worst of environments.
 It helps you gain resourcefulness and a true realization of the importance of medical care throughout the world.

 While we are a U.S.-based organization, we work with interns and volunteers from around the world and do not have any citizenship or residency requirements.

 Our job shadowing programs operate year-round and internship positions often fill up months in advance.
 You may view current Program Dates and Fees on our website.